nyergler/strange-loop-2012/emerging-languages/index.rst

 =========================

 :Date: 2012-09-23
-:Location: Marriott Union Station St Louis
+:Location: Marriott Union Station, St Louis, Missouri

 Wanted to provide a venue for talking about new languages that wasn't for people who had completed a PhD or were working on one.